thycotic/ss-docs/support/index.md

 Before you contact Support, gather the following information:

 - Your Thycotic Support username and password

 - The email account already associated with your account (if using email)

-- Your company name
+- Your Thycotic Support username and password

 - The technical contact name

-- The technical contact phone number
+- Your Thycotic Support username and password

 - The product name

-- Issue symptoms and details
+- Your Thycotic Support username and password

 - Any other relevant details, such as hours the technical contact is present

 ## Step Two: Get a Mandatory Support PIN